Stochastic gravitational wave background detection using NANOGrav 15-year data set in the context of massive gravity: Results

 By varying the other two parameters, $M_{\text{GW}}$ and $H_{\inf}$, we found resulting energy densities that lie within $1\sigma$, $2\sigma$, and $3\sigma$ of the power law posterior of the signal.
 Our values for the parameters are $M_{\text{GW}} = 1.298H_{\inf}$ and $H_{\inf} = 1.7 \GeV$ to stay within $1\sigma$ of the posterior, $M_{\text{GW}} = 1.251H_{\inf}$ and $H_{\inf} = 8.0 \GeV$ to stay within $2\sigma$ of the posterior, and $M_{\text{GW}} = 1.201H_{\inf}$ and $H_{\inf} = 50.0 \GeV$ to stay within $3\sigma$ of the posterior.
 We have kept the ratio $\tau_m/\tau_r$ constant for these three energy densities, although the magnitude of $\tau_m$ changes due to the change in $\tau_r$.

-The bound on $\Omega_{GW,0}$ made from the big bang nucleosynthesis (BBN) limits comes from the explicit limit on the integral of the energy density (Eq.\ 3.3 of Ref.\ \cite{Tanin:2020qjw})
+The bound on $\Omega_{GW,0}$ made from the big bang nucleosynthesis (BBN) limits comes from the explicit limit on the integral of the energy density [Eq.\ (3.3) of Ref.\ \cite{Tanin:2020qjw} ],

-where $f_{BBN}$ is the present day frequency at which the GWs at the time of BBN were inside the horizon and therefore contribute to the expansion of the Universe and is approximately $1.5\times 10^{-11}$ Hz (Eq.\ 22.290 of Ref.\ \cite{Maggiore:v2}).
+where $f_{BBN}$ is the present-day frequency at which the GWs at the time of BBN were inside the horizon and therefore contribute to the expansion of the Universe and is approximately $1.5\times 10^{-11}$ Hz [Eq.\ (22.290) of Ref.\ \cite{Maggiore:v2} ].
 We can reformulate Eq.\ \eq{eqn:bbn_int} as a bound on the energy density rather than the integral of the energy density, since in most cosmological mechanisms, including the one considered in this paper, the spectrum covers at least one decade of frequency.
-So thus we have the bound
+So thus we have the bound,

-Although it may appear that the energy densities we consider in Fig.\ \ref{fig:GWB} violate the BBN bound for higher frequencies, since the energy densities in the full range of frequencies pass into the forbidden energy range as we see in Fig.\ \ref{fig:supp}, we keep in mind that the BBN bound only applies to GWs that were blue tilted by massive gravitons before BBN took place.
-If the graviton were massive during BBN
+Although it may appear that the energy densities we consider in Figure \ref{fig:GWB} violate the BBN bound for higher frequencies since the energy densities in the full range of frequencies pass into the forbidden energy range as we see in Figure \ref{fig:supp}, we keep in mind that the BBN bound only applies to GWs that were blue-tilted by massive gravitons before BBN took place.
+If the graviton were massive during BBN,

 then we should be able to relax the BBN bound.
-This is because gravitons do not contribute to the relativistic degrees of freedom during BBN \cite{Fujita:2018ehq}, since they would have had a significant mass, meaning that they contribute to non-relativistic species.
+This is because gravitons do not contribute to the relativistic degrees of freedom during BBN \cite{Fujita:2018ehq}, since they would have had a significant mass, meaning that they contribute to nonrelativistic species.